xrettle/WFGY/TensionUniverse/BlackHole/Q075_fundamental_mechanisms_of_aging.md

 * chosen before running experiments for a given application,
 * justified based on domain knowledge or explicit modeling goals,
-* kept fixed across the comparison of different states or interventions.
+* kept fixed across the comparison of different states or interventions within the same encoding instance.

 We then embed `DeltaS_age(m)` into an effective tension tensor: